BishopFox/badPods/README.md

 [hostpid](yaml/hostpid-only/README.md)

 ### What's the worst that can happen?
-Unlikely but possible path to cluster compromise <br>
+Unlikely but possible path to cluster compromise

 ### How?
 You can run `ps -aux` on the host.
 Look for any process that includes passwords, tokens, or keys, and use them to privesc within the cluster, to services supported by the cluster, or to services that cluster hosted applications are communicating with.
 It is a long shot, but you might find a kubernetes token or some other authentication material that will allow you to access other namespaces and eventually escalate all the way up to cluster-admin.
 You can also kill any process on the node (DOS).